Maintaining a Hygienic Environment in Chocolate Manufacture

 Generally, if chocolate freezes up or solidifies, it can no longer be used.
 At the same time, any excessive heating of the chocolate (if the chocolate sits too long in the pipework), it can burn.
 This can cause the chocolate to form grains, thicken and to become unusable.

-With a pigging system, manufacturers can easily clear the pipe as frequently as they like, rather than leaving it in the pipeline.
+With HPS custom pigging systems, manufacturers can easily clear the pipe as frequently as they like, rather than leaving it in the pipeline.
 Therefore, this helps avoid the product settling, solidifying and then being wasted.

 Special Considerations for Chocolate Production